apsmcc/LoginHubAPISamples/readme.md

 --------------

 The code was written in Visual Studio 2015.
 The solution will require a Nuget Restore before it will be fully functional.

+We used 2 very popular open source libraries, for our sample code.
+While we expect that most people will just use our samples with minor tweaks, it is your responsibility (check with your lawyers) to make sure you are happy with it.

 This will restore the Nuget packages for:

 * **RestSharp** <http://restsharp.org/> A simple library for making REST API calls.
 Any library could have been used, this is the one we chose. _Apache License_